JacquelynMoultrie/Housing-for-Medical-Professionals/README.md

 # Housing-for-Medical-Professionals
-Purpose to fulfill the needs of medical professionals to be close to the hospital they work at.
+Purpose to fulfill the needs of medical professionals housing needs to be near the hospital they work at (i.e. doctors after late night surgery, traveling nurses).